Buy your two-wheeler insurance in 60 seconds!⚡

-Tropical cyclones are prevalent, causing a huge loss of human lives in coastal regions of India.
-The impact of these cyclones is not restricted to the affected area.
-The turbulent winds and heavy rainfall cause destruction to automobiles, including two-wheelers.
-In such circumstances, a comprehensive bike insurance policy comes to your rescue.
+Tropical cyclones in India, particularly in coastal regions are prevalent, causing a huge loss of human lives their properties, such as two-wheelers.
+The turbulent winds and heavy rainfall causes destruction.
+During such natural disasters, having a comprehensive bike insurance policy comes to your rescue.
 Read ahead to find out how to file claims for a damaged bike due to a cyclone.

 Read more